live-clones/recalbox/projects/frontend/THEMES.md

 #### datetime

+* `disabled` - type: BOOLEAN.
+	- If true the component will be hide, if pos/origin.zIndex changed this props will be turn off.
 * `pos` - type: NORMALIZED_PAIR.
+* `origin` - type: NORMALIZED_PAIR.
+	- Where on the image `pos` refers to.
+For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the image exactly in the middle of the screen.
+If the "POSITION" and "SIZE" attributes are themable, "ORIGIN" is implied.
 * `size` - type: NORMALIZED_PAIR.
 	- You should probably not set this.
 Leave it to `fontSize`.
 * `color` - type: COLOR.